allanburleson/python-adventure-game/docs/mkdwn/How_to_play.md

 - travel

+## back

+The back coomand takes the player to the last room they went.
+However, this doesn't work with every room.

+### Synonyms

+- b

 ## show

 The show command needs a noun after it telling the command what information to give.
 Currently, you can `show inventory`, `show location`, or `show points`.